Princess-org/Princess-org.github.io/source/expressions.rst

 Assert is basically a way to make sure that a condition is true, and abort in the case of failure.
 This is to make sure that the program is in a safe state, and not to return errors to the user of your program.
 When an assertion is failing, it is printing the message specified and a stack trace.
-Do note that assertions behave a bit differently inside of tests, see the section on :ref:`this <tests>` for more information.
+Assertions behave a bit differently inside of tests, see the section on :ref:`this <tests>` for more information.

 .. code-block:: princess